manideep2510/jet-k8s/README.md

-# Jet K8s: Job Execution Toolkit (Jet) for Kubernetes
+# Jet: A CLI Job Execution Toolkit (Jet) for Kubernetes

 Skip the YAML.
 A lightweight command-line Job Execution Toolkit (Jet) for Kubernetes that simplifies batch job management with a focus on ML workloads.